valuetodays/chrome-extension-cookie-collector/README.md

 ## usage

+- config your server in options page
+  - [ ] add some excludes site
-click extension icon or Ctrl+shift+F
+- [x] click extension icon or Ctrl+shift+F
+- [x] auto push cookie when url changes

 ## remark

-Maybe 'background.js' is no use.
+### How does popup.js call method in service_worker.js

+Use `message`, see `queyrCookieAndPushToServer` in popup.js and `chrome.runtime.onMessage.addListener` in service_worker.js.